Swami Vivekananda: Celebrations

-While National Youth Day in India is observed on his birthday, 12 January, the day he delivered his masterful speech at the Parliament of Religions, 11 September 1893, is "World Brotherhood Day".
+National Youth Day in India is observed on Vivekananda's birthday (12 January).
+The day he delivered his speech at the Parliament of Religions (11 September) is observed as "World Brotherhood Day".
 The 150th birth anniversary of Swami Vivekananda was celebrated in India and abroad.
-The Ministry of Youth Affairs and Sports in India officially observed 2013 as the occasion in a declaration.
+The Ministry of Youth Affairs and Sports in India, officially observed 2013 as the occasion in a declaration.

-Movies
+Films

-Indian film director Utpal Sinha made a film, The Light: Swami Vivekananda as a tribute for his 150th birth anniversary.
+Indian film director Utpal Sinha's 2013, The Light: Swami Vivekananda, was a tribute for his 150th birth anniversary.
 Other Indian films about his life include: Swamiji (1949) by Amar Mullick, Swami Vivekananda (1955) by Amar Mullick, Birieswar Vivekananda (1964) by Modhu Bose, Life and Message of Swami Vivekananda (1964) documentary film by Bimal Roy, Swami Vivekananda (1998) by G. V. Iyer, Swamiji (2012) laser light film by Manick Sorcar.
 Sound of Joy, an Indian 3D-animated short film directed by Sukankan Roy depicts the spiritual journey of Vivekananda.
 It won the National Film Award for Best Non-Feature Animation Film in 2014.

 Works

-Lectures

-Although Vivekananda was a powerful orator and writer in English and Bengali, he was not a thorough scholar, and most of his published works were compiled from lectures given around the world which were "mainly delivered [...] impromptu and with little preparation".
-His main work, Raja Yoga, consists of talks he delivered in New York.
+Although Vivekananda was a powerful writer in English and Bengali, most of his published works were based on lectures given at various places around the world.
+Since most of these lectures were delivered spontaneously and with minimal preparation, his written style often retained the variability characteristic of his speech, and could be "in turn discursive or expository, conversational or declamatory."
+His main work, Raja Yoga, consists of his own reworking of a series of talks delivered in New York.

-Literary works

-Bartaman Bharat meaning "Present Day India" is an erudite Bengali language essay written by him, which was first published in the March 1899 issue of Udbodhan, the only Bengali language magazine of Ramakrishna Math and Ramakrishna Mission.
-The essay was reprinted as a book in 1905 and later compiled into the fourth volume of The Complete Works of Swami Vivekananda.
-In this essay his refrain to the readers was to honour and treat every Indian as a brother irrespective of whether he was born poor or in lower caste.
+Bartaman Bharat, meaning "Present-day India", is a Bengali-language essay, first published in the March 1899 issue of Udbodhan, the Bengali-language magazine of Ramakrishna Math and Ramakrishna Mission.
+The essay was reprinted as a book in 1905 and later included in the fourth volume of The Complete Works of Swami Vivekananda.
+In this essay, Vivekananda's refrain to the readers is to honour every Indian as a brother, regardless of poverty, social status or caste.